 - No perfume, fragrant cream or any jewelry or nail polish. - Fingernails should be trimmed short.

-- Disposable gloves must be used correctly to ensure handling hygiene and safety - -Gloves must NOT be used in place of proper hand washing - Wash hands thoroughly before and after wearing gloves keep hand out from scratch or touch any of body parts during handling food, washed hand after touching
+- Disposable gloves must be used correctly to ensure handling hygiene and safety - -Gloves must NOT be used in place of proper hand washing - Wash hands thoroughly before and after wearing gloves

 No eating or testing any food during operation